 Question: What is the mode of NEET 2019 exam?

-Answer: NEET 2019 will be only conducted in offline mode as a pen and paper-based test.
+Answer: NEET 2019 was conducted in offline mode as a pen and paper-based test.

 Question: Which are the exam centres where NEET 2019 will be held?

-Answer: The information about the NEET 2019 exam centres will be only conveyed through the admit card.
-The regulatory has specified that NEET UG will be conducted in 154 cities.
-The exam is likely to be held in approximately 2,500 centres.
+Answer: The information about the NEET 2019 exam centres was only conveyed through the admit card.
+The regulatory has specified that NEET UG would be be conducted in 154 cities.
+The exam was held in approximately 2,500 centres.

 Question: I am a foreign national.
 Am I eligible for NEET 2019?